EPCCed/intro_to_cp2k/day1/README.md

 #### QM/MM

+Classical molecular mechanics with a quantum mechnical QM region of interest.

 #### Classical forcefields FIST

-Classical forcefields in the CHARMM and AMBER formats.
+Classical forcefields in the CHARMM and AMBER formats for doing classical MD.

 #### The nudged elastic band method (NEB)

 #### Metadynamics

-Available in CP2K inbuild or through Plumed
+Available in inbuilt in CP2K or through Plumed.